Linda Sánchez: 39th congressional district (2003–2013)

 Sánchez started her political career in what was then the 39th district.
 That district had previously been the 38th, represented by five-term Republican Steve Horn.
 It already had a modest Democratic lean, but redistricting following the 2000 U.S. census made it even more Democratic, prompting Horn to retire.

 Sánchez finished first in a six-person primary for the Democratic nomination in March 2002.
 She won the primaries with 33.5% of the vote; the second-place candidate, Hector de la Torre, received 29.3%.
 She went on to win the general election against Republican Tim Escobar, 54.9% to 40.8%.
 This made Sánchez the first woman IBEW member to be elected to Congress.

 She ran unopposed in the Democratic primaries in 2004.
 She faced Escobar again in the general election, defeating him 60.7% to 39.3%.
 In the 2006 election, she defeated two primary challengers with 77.8% of the vote and attorney James L. Andion in the general election.

 Linda and her sister Loretta became the first pair of sisters to serve together in the U.S. House of Representatives.
 Loretta represented an Orange County district from 1997 until 2017, after she announced her candidacy for the U.S. Senate.
-She finished second in California's "top two" primary, before she was defeated by fellow Democrat, then-California Attorney Genera Kamala Harris in the 2016 general election.
+She finished second in California's "top two" primary, before she was defeated by fellow Democrat, then-California Attorney General Kamala Harris in the 2016 general election.

-38th congressional district (2013–present)
+38th congressional district (2013–2026)

 After the 2010 U.S. census, Sánchez's district was renumbered the 38th district.
 In the upcoming election she faced Republican Ryan Downing.

+41st congressional district (2026–present)

+Based on the 2025 California Prop 50, Sánchez filed to run for election in California's 41st congressional district.